Japanese Hair Straightening: A Complete Guide

 At Westport Hair & Co., we also generally prefer flat-ironing hair in most Japanese hair straightening treatments.
 The reason flat-ironing is so favored in hair straightening?
 Well, as compared to blow-drying, a flat-iron rod keeps hair as straight as possible.

-The process goes something like this: After conditioning, a flat iron is applied to small sections of hair so that they will be delicately and sufficiently straightened.
-There are also a variety of brushes and combs used in this process that are specifically made for it.
+The process goes something like this: After conditioning, a flat iron is applied to small sections of hair to delicately and sufficiently straighten them.
+Various brushes and combs specifically made for this process are also used.

 A hair straightening procedure can take at least a couple of hours to properly finish.
 However, depending on the expertise, tools, and quality of the procedure, the time will vary according to each hair salon/stylist.